Frequently Asked Questions

 As of 2022, studios are strongly recommended to adopt Red Hat Enterprise Linux or one of its freely available compatible downstream distributions such as AlmaLinux or Rocky Linux.
 For more details on this recommendation, please refer to the VFX Linux Distribution Recommendation Report (pdf).
 For more general information about the use of Linux in VFX and Animation studios, please see the Linux page on this site.

-There is no VFX Reference Platform certified Linux distro available today so it is currently up to VFX and animation studios to take the recommended Linux distribution and upgrade/install the relevant platform versions.
+There is no VFX Reference Platform-certified Linux distro available today, so it is currently up to VFX and animation studios to take the recommended Linux distribution and upgrade/install the relevant platform versions.

 No. Creating and maintaining a Linux distribution is an enormous task, and it would be challenging for a single distro to be universally adopted across the industry.
 The VFX Reference Platform effort is focused on relieving the pain of multiple incompatible versions of libraries across different software products.